copperwater/xNetHack/CONTRIBUTING.md

 ### How to get in touch

 As it's a small project, xNetHack game design happens mostly in conversations on IRC.
-The best way to find people to talk xNetHack with is to go to channels #hardfought or #xnethack on chat.freenode.net. (#hardfought is more general but has livelier discussion.)
+The best way to find people to talk xNetHack with is to go to channels #hardfought or #xnethack on irc.libera.chat. (#hardfought is more general but has livelier discussion.)
 If you prefer Discord, you can also access the #hardfought channel by visiting the Reddit /r/roguelikes Discord server and entering channel #nethack-hardfought.
 It's always better to talk through an idea before starting to implement it, so don't hesitate to say hello!

 ### How not to get in touch